-Community transport can help those unable to use conventional bus services providing door to door services such as dial-a-ride.
+Community transport can help disabled people who are unable to use conventional bus services or have difficulty accessing bus stops by providing door to door services such as dial-a-ride.
 Some local community transport operations have minibuses available for community groups to use, while others provide registered local bus services that are open for all to use.